cverhelst/cverhelst.github.io/source/_posts/2013-08-23-spfield-and-schemaxml-changes.markdown

 Fast forward to now and we've finally figured out what the root cause of this issue is (and how to permenantly fix it).

 The reason our translation failed is because during the life-cycle of the SharePoint application deployed at the customer, the SPField's had their SchemaXML's updated manually.
-As in, reading out the SchemaXmlWithResourceTokens property, updating the DisplayName, Description and Group properties with a resource token (which it didn't originally have), and updating the field (which is actually unnecessary).
+As in, reading out the SchemaXmlWithResourceTokens property, updating the DisplayName, Description and Group properties with a resource token (which it didn't originally have), and updating the field (which is actually [unnecessary](http://msdn.microsoft.com/en-us/library/microsoft.sharepoint.spfield.schemaxml.aspx)).

 I don't mean to point fingers but this is legacy code and we've always wondered if it wasn't fishy.
-We now know.
+Now we know.

 Running some tests of our own, we managed to reproduce the above symptoms by making changes to the SchemaXml of fields.